Bell Brothers was the second largest producer of pig iron in the North of England.

-By 1963 Dorman Long had declined relatively, to be the 38th largest steel manufacturer in the world, with an annual output of 1.745 million metric tons.
+Dorman Long entered into relative decline, and was the 38th largest steel manufacturer in the world by 1963, with an annual output of 1.745 million metric tons.

 Thomas Vaughan of Middlesbrough was the largest manufacturer of pig iron in the world.

-Thomas Vaughan (1836 – 1900) was the only son of John Vaughan, partner in Bolckow Vaughan & Co, iron manufacturers of Middlesbrough, North East England.
+Thomas Vaughan (1836 – 1900) was the only son of John Vaughan (1799 – 1868), a partner in Bolckow Vaughan & Co, iron manufacturers of Middlesbrough, North East England.

 Thomas Vaughan worked at Bolckow & Vaughan.
 His father gifted him half of his shares in the firm, to the value of £200,000.
 Using these funds, Thomas Vaughan established works at South Bank and Clay Lane, Eston, Middlesbrough.

-In 1872 the firm had nine furnaces (7.5 of which were in blast) at South Bank and six at Clay Lane.
+In 1872 the firm had nine furnaces (7.5 of which were in use) at South Bank and six at Clay Lane.
 The firm had 36 puddling furnaces at Whessoe, Darlington and 30 at Bishop Auckland.

 George Neesham, the general manager, was brought in as a junior partner to reflect his long service to the firm.